near-guildnet/docs/README.md

 In practice, it is an additional network called GuildNet, where the genesis block and the faucets are owned by the community members and not the Foundation.

-Why a new network?
+Why another network?
-1. Stake Wars is oversubscribed, and is difficult to get a seat
+1. Bootcamp & training ground for validators new to NEAR
-2. We want to manage the faucet differently
+2. Community ran and governed network
-3. Give an opportunity to validators who are kicked out for insufficient stake on BetaNet
+3. Supports dApp dev cycle prior to TestNet
 4. See NEAR sharding in action!